kongjun18/nvim/README.md

    git clone --depth 1 git@github.com:kongjun18/nvim.git <configuration directory>
    ```

 All plugins are automatically installed on first startup, do not close Neovim until the installation is complete.
-After installation, manually execute `:TSInstall maintained ` to install all treesitter parser under maintenance.

 **NOTE:**